 5. Pay for sponsored posts and product reviews

 So how do you do that?
-First, unlike the tactics above to grow your account this one usually isn’t free.
-However, if done correctly, it’s good value.
+First, unlike the tactics to grow Instagram followers mentioned above, this one usually isn’t free.
+However, if done correctly, it’s of good value.

 To get started, you’ll need to make a list of large accounts in your niche.
 For example, if you sell beauty products, you’ll want to find large accounts from beauty bloggers.

-There are a few things to look for in the profiles results:
+There are a couple of things to look for in the profiles results: